MicrosoftDocs/azure-devops-yaml-schema/task-reference/vstest-v2.md

 **`runSettingsFile`** - **Settings file**<br>
 Type: string.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Path to runsettings or testsettings file to use with the tests.
+Path to `runsettings` or `testsettings` file to use with the tests.Starting with Visual Studio 15.7, it is recommended to use runsettings for all types of tests.
+To learn more about converting a .testsettings file to a .runsettings file, see [this topic](https://github.com/Microsoft/vstest-docs/blob/main/RFCs/0023-TestSettings-Deprecation.md).
 <!-- :::editable-content-end::: -->

 :::moniker-end